GoogleCloudPlatform/professional-services-data-validator/README.md

 Creating the list of matched tables can be a hassle.
 We have added a feature which may help you to match all of the tables together between source and target.
-The find-tables tool:
+The `find-tables` command:

--   Pulls all tables in the source (applying a supplied allowed-schemas filter)
+-   Pulls all tables in the source (applying a supplied `allowed-schemas` filter)
 -   Pulls all tables from the target
--   Uses Levenshtein distance to match tables
+-   Uses Jaro Similarity algorithm to match tables
 -   Finally, it prints a JSON list of tables which can be a reference for the validation run config.

-Note that our score cutoff default is 1.
+Note that our default value for the `score-cutoff` parameter is 1 and it seeks for identical matches.
 If no matches occur, reduce this value as deemed necessary.
+By using smaller numbers such as 0.7, 0.65 etc you can get more matches.
+For reference, we make use of [this jaro_similarity method](https://jamesturk.github.io/jellyfish/functions/#jaro-similarity) for the string comparison.

 ```
 data-validation find-tables --source-conn source --target-conn target \